What Are Godly Friendships? 10 Qualities to Look Out For

 10. They grow with you

 A sign of a good friend is if you grow separately without growing apart.
-Even better if your friend is a catalyst for positive growth.
-After all, “iron sharpens iron” (Proverbs 27:17 NIV).
+Even better if your friend is a catalyst for your growth.
+After all, “iron sharpens iron,” and a good friend will bring out the best qualities in you over time (Proverbs 27:17 NIV).

 Scripture: